brsr/antitile/docs/conway.rst

   :math:`L_x` to make the set of conditions sufficient as well as necessary?
 * Is there an invariant related to the chirality of an operator?
 * What other invariants need to be added to fully characterize EROs and AEROs?
+* Are there any EROs that can be reduced two (or more) unequal ways into EROs?